-Kristian Torp, Leo Mark, and Christian S. Jensen, Senior Member, IEEE
+Kristian Torp, Leo Mark, and Christian S. Jensen

-Abstract-Transaction-time databases support access to not only the current database state, but also previous database states.
+Transaction-time databases support access to not only the current database state, but also previous database states.
 Supporting access to previous database states requires large quantities of data and necessitates efficient temporal query processing techniques.

 In previous work, we have presented a log-based storage structure and algorithms for the differential computation of previous database states.
-Timeslices-i.e., previous database states-are computed by traversing a log of database changes, using previously computed and cached timeslices as outsets.
+Timeslices, i.e., previous database states, are computed by traversing a log of database changes, using previously computed and cached timeslices as outsets.
 When computing a new timeslice, the cache will contain two candidate outsets: an earlier outset and a later outset.
 The new timeslice can be computed by either incrementally updating the earlier outset or decrementally "downdating" the later outset using the log.
 The cost of this computation is determined by the size of the log between the outset and the new timeslice.

 This paper proposes an efficient algorithm that identifies the cheaper outset for the differential computation.
 The basic idea is to compute the sizes of the two pieces of the log by maintaining and using a tree structure on the timestamps of the database changes in the log.
-The lack of a homogeneous node structure, a controllable and high fill-factor for nodes, and of appropriate node allocation in existing tree structures (e.g., B+-trees, Monotonic B+-trees, and Append-only trees) render existing tree structures unsuited for our use.
+The lack of a homogeneous node structure, a controllable and high fill-factor for nodes, and of appropriate node allocation in existing tree structures, e.g., B+-trees, Monotonic B+-trees, and Append-only trees, render existing tree structures unsuited for our use.
 Consequently, a specialized tree structure, the Pointer-less Insertion tree, is developed to support the algorithm.
 As a proof of concept, we have implemented a main memory version of the algorithm and its tree structure.

-Index Terms-Transaction time, data models, snapshots, timeslice, incremental computation.
+Keywords: transaction-time, data models, snapshots, timeslice, incremental computation

-1 INTRODUCTION
+1 Introduction

-A TRANSACTION-TIME database records the history of the database [9], [27].
-Database systems supporting transaction time are useful in a wide range of applications, including accounting and banking, where transactions on accounts are stored, as well as in many other systems where audit trails are important [6].
-Applications also include the management of medical records [5].
+A transaction-time database records the history of the database [9, 27] Database systems supporting transaction time are useful in a wide range of applications, including accounting and banking, where transactions on accounts are stored, as well as in many other systems where audit trails are important [6] Applications also include the management of medical records [5].

-Recent and continuing advances in hardware have made the storage of ever-growing and potentially huge transaction-time databases a practical possibility.
+Recent and continuing advances in hardware have made the storage of evergrowing and potentially huge transaction-time databases a practical possibility.
 In order to make transaction-time systems practical, the hardware advances must be combined with advances in query processing techniques.
-Research focus has spread from conceptual data modeling aspects to also include implementationrelated aspects [15], [16], [29], and significant effort has recently been devoted to implementation-related topics (e.g., see [18], [21], [28], [32]).
+Research focus has spread from conceptual data modeling aspects to also include implementation-related aspects [15, 16, 29], and significant effort has recently been devoted to implementation-related topics (e.g., see [18, 21, 28, 32]).

-The timeslice operator [1], [25] is one of the central operators in temporal database systems.
+The timeslice operator [1, 25] is one of the central operators in temporal database systems.
 Indeed, most temporal relational algebras [19] proposed to date contain a variation of this operator, and user-level, temporal query language proposals frequently provide special syntax for timeslice queries.
 Further, a substantial portion of the natural-language queries in a recent consensus test suite for temporal query languages [10] may be implemented using the timeslice operator.
-The timeslice, R(t), of a
+The timeslice, R(t), of a relation R at a time, t, not exceeding the current time, is the snapshot state of the relation R as of time t.